alexovidiupopa/cryptography/gcd/gcd.md

         if cpy == other:
             cnt = cnt + BigInteger("1")
         return cnt

+    """
+    Now, modulo is interesting because it makes use of the remainder theorem, i.e.
+    D = P * Q + R, R<Q
+    From where we can easily conclude that R = D - P*Q, and that is exactly how the function computes the modulo (remainder)
+    """
     def __mod__(self, other):
         divd = deepcopy(self) // deepcopy(other)
         return self - (divd * other)